StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 Bridle Trail goes from Second Beach to Prospect Point and is a bicycle allowed trail.
 Note that this trail is uphill to Prospect Point so it is not an easy ride up.
 It is a great, easy ride down!

-Prospect Point is difficult to walk to.
-You can either walk up Bridle Trail.
+One way is to walk up Bridle Trail.
 This trail runs from Second Beach all the way to Prospect Point.
 It is uphill and takes about 45-60 minutes to walk.
-A second way to walk to Prospect Point is to take a steep trail off of the north side of the Stanley Park Seawall just before you go under the Lions Gate Bridge.